vipulpadwal11/Exploratory-Data-Analysis/README.md

 An end-to-end SQL Data Analytics project built using **Microsoft SQL Server**, demonstrating **Exploratory Data Analysis (EDA)** and **Advanced SQL Analytics** to extract meaningful business insights from sales data.

-> **Note:** This project was completed for learning purposes by implementing the SQL Data Analytics project created by **Data With Baraa**.
-It was recreated independently to strengthen practical SQL, exploratory data analysis, and analytical problem-solving skills.

 ---

 ## 📖 Overview